 — Sándor Márai

-Things to do in Vienna in Winter
+10 awesome things to do in Vienna in Winter!

 Around Christmas time, the beauty of Vienna takes on a different tone.
 Strings of Christmas lights adorn every conceivable street, residents and tourists alike meander through Christmas market stalls hunting for the prettiest mugs to take home.
 Everything is slightly tinted in purple and blue, with warm lights reminding you every moment that CHRISTMAS IS COMING!!!